Punjabi wedding traditions: Milni

-Jaimala/Varmala (hindu)
+Jaimala/Varmala (Hindu)

-After Milni, the bride and groom come to the center of the circle where the family is standing and place a heavily made garland made of flowers- varmala on each other.
-This acts as a statement that they accept each other and will love and live together with one another.
-Friends and relatives of the bride and groom indulge in teasing and fun, to celebrate this happy occasion.
+After Milni, the bride and groom come to the center of the mandap where the family is standing and place a beautiful garland made of fresh flowers- varmala on each other.
+This acts as a statement that they choose and accept each other, and it is traditional for the girl to place the varmala on the groom first to signify her choice.
+Friends and relatives of the bride and groom indulge in teasing and fun, to celebrate this happy occasion by playfully lifting the bride and groom as the other places the garland around them.
 An auspicious time or muhurat is chosen for the performance of the wedding ceremony.